Documentation conventions¶

 Rationale

-These symbols are easily recognized as indicating footnotes, whereas superscript numbers could be confused with reference numbers or even exponents in some places.
-They are more accessible than superscript symbols for people who are vision-impaired.
-(The pilcrow is excluded because it is too thick/prominent.)
+These symbols are easily recognized as indicating footnotes.
+Superscript numbers could be confused with reference numbers or even exponents in some places, and they are less accessible for people who are vision-impaired.

 (double dagger), §